 Auburntown is a tiny town located in the state of Tennessee.
 With a population of 281 people and just one neighborhood, Auburntown is the 370th largest community in Tennessee.

-When you are in Auburntown, you'll notice that it is more blue-collar than most other communities in America.
-35.67% of Auburntown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Auburntown is a blue-collar town, with 35.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Auburntown is a town of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Auburntown who work in office and administrative support (15.79%), teaching (9.36%), and business and financial occupations (7.02%).

 Auburntown’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.